11 common email marketing mistakes (and how to avoid making them)

 • It’s friendly and humorous (“even the ones you don’t like”)

-• It’s easy to see (large text, highlighted sharing code, direct social media links)
+• It’s easy to see (large text, highlighted sharing code and direct social media links)

-Any readers that act on this CTA will contribute to Hylo’s brand awareness by introducing more people to its community.
+Any readers who act on this CTA will contribute to Hylo’s brand awareness by introducing more people to its community.

 Final thoughts

-It doesn’t take much for a business to cause itself more harm than good when using bad email marketing tactics.
+It doesn’t take much for a business to cause itself more harm than good when using a poor email marketing strategy.

-Get it right, though, and you’ll soon be getting higher sign-up, click-through and conversion rates.
+Get it right with these email marketing do’s and don’ts and you’ll soon be getting higher sign-up, click-through and conversion rates.